YellowOSM/YellowOSM/backend/README.md

 this is the first step to reduce the amount of data that is in the OSM data. the second step is done by querying the postgres DB in export_osm_to_elasticsearch.py.

+## Geoip

+The Backend uses the GeoLite2-City database from maxmind to resolve Client IP addresses and locate the user (to show the most probale relevant map).